microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/ClientApp/README.md

 ```

 Then, on the server, you can replace `__SERVER_DATA__` with a JSON of real data right before sending the response.
 The client code can then read `window.SERVER_DATA` to use it. **Make sure to [sanitize the JSON before sending it to the client](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0) as it makes your app vulnerable to XSS attacks.**

+## Enabling Azure Personalizer Recommendations

+An optional feature on the site is to enable Azure Personalizer to configure the order in which recommended products appear on the landing page.
+Below are the instructions to enable this feature:

+1. Create a resource for Personalizer using the Azure portal or Azure CLI on your local machine.
+You can also:

+	-Get a trial key valid for 7 days for free.
+After signing up, it will be available on the Azure website.

+	-View your resource on the Azure portal.

+2. After you get a key from your trial subscription or resource, create two environment variables:

+	-PERSONALIZER_RESOURCE_KEY for the resource key.

+	-PERSONALIZER_RESOURCE_ENDPOINT for the resource endpoint.

+After the environment variables are set, the Personalizer recommendation will determine which product is displayed in the hero position.

 ## Running Tests